 0.5 simulation time.
 This causes a backlog of messages that are stored in the Queue block.

 Simulate the model again with animation speed set to

 Slow, and pause the simulation to check the status in the Storage Inspector.
 An entity in the Storage Inspector represents stored elements in the Queue block, in this case, messages.
 Storage Inspector lists the messages stored in the Queue block with their ID and data value carried by each message.

-You can display message data as port value labels on the block diagram during or after a simulation.
-To display message data, right-click the message line emerging from a block and select Show Value Label of Selected Port.
+To display message data as port value labels, right-click the message line emerging from a block and select Show Value Label of Selected Port.

 In the example below, the port values are displayed for the message line connecting the Send block to the Queue block.